-Diazepam (Valium) Addiction And Treatment
+Diazepam (Valium) Abuse, Addiction, And Treatment Options

 Diazepam, under the brand Valium, is a benzodiazepine (benzo) medication perhaps most well known for its use as a treatment for anxiety.
 While Valium does have a valuable role as a prescription medication for this and other purposes, it can be abused.

-In the most serious of these situations, this abuse can foster addiction, deadly withdrawals and overdose.
+In the most serious of these situations, this abuse can foster addiction, deadly withdrawals, and overdose.
 A comprehensive addiction treatment program, including a supervised medical detox, is the best way to treat, and overcome, the extensive toll addiction can have on your life.

 What Is Valium?

 Valium is a sedative tranquilizer which means that it slows down the activity in certain parts of your brain, leading to a more relaxed and less anxious state.
 These actions chiefly occur because it alters the functioning of your central nervous system (CNS).

 These properties and others make it an effective medication for anxiety, as well as a treatment for muscle spasms, seizures and even as a treatment for symptoms of alcohol withdrawal.
 Like other benzos, medical professionals typically recommend that Valium only be used for the short term, as needed.